 |Did someone pan this nugget from a stream using a gold pan?
-Nope - I picked this out of the back (roof) of a lead-zinc |
+Nope - I picked this out of the back (roof) of a lead-zinc|

-and sometimes even a lot more which Eric and I described in our gold book.
+gold, and sometimes even a lot more which Eric and I described in our gold book.

 For those of us who are mechanically declined, gold pans are great: no buttons, meters, scales, batteries or electronics.
 They provide a break from today’s ubiquitous computers and electronics that frankly get on my nerves.
 Ever go out to dinner just to see all of the people around you texting on their phones and ignoring their company.
 Yes, I would just like to grab a few of those people by the earlobes and take them out in the field to pan for gold.

-During the 1849er gold rush in California, more than 118 million ounces of gold were found by gold prospectors.
-Many of these discoveries began with prospectors simply using tin plates.
+During the 1849er gold rush in California, more than 118 million ounces of gold was found by gold prospectors.
+Many of these discoveries began with prospectors simply using tin dinner plates.
 When they found gold in their pans, they starting looking up slope for lodes filled with gold.
 Those who used diligent prospecting methods often found the source of the gold.
 In those days, panning had two purposes: to search for gold and to clean a dinner plate.

 |A book on how to identify and find|

 Today, the “Golden State”, home of the “Forty-niners”, divorced its heritage and chose bankruptcy over mining.
 Not a bright thing to do, but California’s politicians have never been accused of being smart.
 Not only that, California no longer allows people to use hobby dredges to dig for gold, even though the state was built on gold mining.
 Hobby dredges are essentially harmless - and in some cases, they stir up food for fish.